 One of the most important ones to ask is what size you need.
+The wrong size will cause you to make more air conditioning repair calls.

 You may not think this is that essential, but trust us: getting the wrong size could be one of the biggest financial mistakes you’ve ever made.

-What Happens When An Air Conditioner Is the Wrong Size?
+What Happens When An Air Conditioner Is The Wrong Size?

 New air conditioner models are made every year, and they’re getting more efficient all the time.
 If you haven’t replaced your AC in the past 10-15 years, you won’t be able to just get the same model.
 You’ll have to have an experienced home comfort technician evaluate your home.